-The Fund's distributions are generally taxable, and will be taxed as ordinary income or capital gains, unless you are a taxexempt organization or are investing through a tax-advantaged arrangement such as a 401(k) plan or an IRA.
-For more information, please see "Tax Consequences" of the Fund's Statutory Prospectus.
-Distributions on investments made through tax-advantaged arrangements may be taxed as ordinary income when withdrawn from those accounts.
+Distributions made by the Fund may be taxable as ordinary income, or capital gains, unless you are a tax-exempt organization or are investing through a tax-advantaged arrangement, such as a 401(k) plan or individual retirement account.
+Any withdrawals made from such tax-advantaged arrangement generally will be taxable to you as ordinary income.